Xiaoxianyue/Xiaoxianyue.github.io/src/zh/TOEFL/TOEFL_speaking1.md

 **point** ：live with a roommates who is studying the same subject

+**并列动作**：

-**并列动作：**1. discuss doubts from homework or assignment together
+1. discuss doubts from homework or assignment together

-​                   2. make or adjust group work plans any time
+2. make or adjust group work plans any time

-​                   3. inform each other professor’s requirements in time when one is sick
+3. inform each other professor’s requirements in time when one is sick

+**并列结果**：

-**并列结果：**1. ==not only== enhance studying efficiency
+1. ==not only== enhance studying efficiency

-​                   2. ==but also== reduce the odds of social loafing happening when teamed up with someone who’s not near
+2. ==but also== reduce the odds of social loafing happening when teamed up with someone who’s not near